kristerkari/awesome-bundle-size/README.md

 _See: [#bundlesize](https://github.com/topics/bundlesize) and [#bundle-size](https://github.com/topics/bundle-size) on GitHub._

-- [compressed-size-action](https://github.com/marketplace/actions/compressed-size-action) - GitHub action that reports changes in compressed file sizes on your PRs
+- [compressed-size-action](https://github.com/marketplace/actions/compressed-size-action) - GitHub action that reports changes in compressed file sizes on your PRs.
-- [size-plugin](https://github.com/GoogleChromeLabs/size-plugin) - Prints the gzipped sizes of your webpack assets and the changes since the last build
-- [BundleWatch](https://bundlewatch.io/) - Keep watch of your bundle size
+- [BundleWatch](https://bundlewatch.io/) - Keep watch of your bundle size.
-- [Harold](https://github.com/funbox/harold) - CLI tool that compares frontend project bundles in size
+- [Harold](https://github.com/funbox/harold) - CLI tool that compares frontend project bundles in size.

 ## Tools to analyze the cost of imports